 Mykonos is almost always windy, so this is a great spot for windsurfing or simply swimming over a band of rocks and out into the clear, blue water.
 You can rent equipment from a hut on the beach, including snorkel gear.
 A few beach tavernas offer typical fare; you can’t beat Greek salad, fried squid, and souvlaki for a toes-in-the-sand lunch.

 Without a doubt, you’re going to want to spend your time in Barcelona taking in the quirky architecture, the cool shopping, and the fabulous art scene.
 But on a hot day, there’s no harm in fitting in some beach time as well.

 Stroll through the tiny alleys of the regenerated fishermen’s district, Barceloneta, northeast of the Gothic Quarter, and you’ll emerge on a long stretch of golden sand lined with enticing chiringuitas.
 On weekends, locals flock to the beach and to stroll along the palm-lined promenade, a great opportunity for people-watching.
-Take a break at Agua, right on the waterfront, for cocktails, tapas, and magnificent paellas.
+Take a break at Agua, right on the waterfront, for refreshing cocktails and magnificent Barcelona food like tapas and paellas.

 Isola Bella, Taormina

 You’ve admired the magnificent Greco-Roman amphitheater, browsed the designer stores, and no doubt sampled ricotta-stuffed cannoli with your morning cappuccino.
 So what next in Taormina?